Ethnicity: North America

 The indigenous people in North America are Native Americans.
-During European colonization, Europeans arrived in North America.
-Most Native Americans died due to Spanish diseases and other European diseases such as smallpox.
 The largest pan-ethnic group in the United States is White Americans.
 Hispanic and Latino Americans (Mexican Americans in particular) and Asian Americans have immigrated to the United States recently.
 In Mexico most Mexicans are mestizo, a mixture of Spanish and Native American ancestry.
 Some Hispanic and Latino Americans living in the United States are not mestizos.

 Enslaved Africans were brought to North America from the 16th to 19th centuries during the Atlantic slave trade.
 Many of them were sent to the Caribbean.
 Ethnic groups that live in the Caribbean are: indigenous peoples, Africans, Indians, White Europeans, Chinese and Portuguese.
 The first White Europeans to arrive in the Dominican Republic were the Spanish in 1492.
 The Caribbean was also colonized and discovered by the Portuguese, English, Dutch and French.

 A sizeable number of people in the United States have mixed-race identities.
 In 2021, the number of Americans who identified as non-Hispanic and more than one race was 13.5 million.
 The number of Hispanic Americans who identified as multiracial was 20.3 million.
 Over the course of the 2010s decade, there was a 127% increase in non-Hispanic Americans who identified as multiracial.